GMC Logo

 • discrimination against patients, colleagues and others

-Referring a doctor to us
+Referring a doctor, physician associate or anaesthesia associate to us

-As a responsible officer
+If you’re a responsible officer (RO):

-As a medical employer
+Referring a doctor as a medical employer

 When you should raise a concern with us